Let’s Go to California – Third Biggest and Most Populous State in the United States

-California has so many sights and scenes – from deserts to mountains to the Pacific Ocean and all the cities, people, and places therein.
+Let’s go to California since it has so many sights and scenes.
+Everything from deserts to mountains to beaches and loads of cities, people, and places all in one state.

-I live in California, but it is so big and has so many attractions I have seen and experiences only a small part of them.
+I live in California, but it is so big and has so many attractions I have seen and experienced only a small part of them.

 100 Things To Do In California

 Published on Youtube on Jan 15, 2015

 California’s population had reached 38,041,430 (2012 est) by 2012, making it the most populated state.

 According to the Sacramento News & Review, California’s population, due to an influx of people will increase to 50 million people by 2025.
 While in contrast it is now 39.5 million people as I check Wikipedia in March 2018.
 California Population likewise in 2018 so far has now grown to 39,776,830 according to World Population Review.

 California adds around 400,000 people a year according to the State Population Bureau.